xen-42/MinecraftSuperflatProgression/README.md

 ### Mod compatibility
 If played with my Peaceful Progression mod the pulverizer will work for some dye recipes, enriched bone meal will produce flax seeds, and both ghastlings and end clams will spawn in the Nether without structures.
 That said, you will not be able to progress without hostile mobs spawning.

+REI is supported which provides both recipe information and some additional info about certain blocks and items.

 ## How to progress
 Many elements of the original Superflat progression are maintained, just with ways of speeding certain tedious parts up.
 New progression is meant to continue in the spirit of original Superflat without removing the unique nature of it.